Two local businessmen are working on a plan to open a solid waste transfer station and recycling center on West Leffel Lane in Springfield.

 Household dry cell batteries (AAA, D, etc.) can be dropped off free of charge at the Clark County Recycling Center, 1602 W. Main St. in Springfield, Monday-Friday, from 8:00 a.m. to 5:00 p.m.
 These batteries will be recycled with other electronics.

 There is no charge to residents, but we do ask that you bring in no more than one grocery bag full at a time.
 Please turn batteries in at the office, not in the drop-off bins on the lot.
 Handle your batteries responsibly by recycling.

 Rechargeable batteries also can be recycled at our West Main Street office.

-The Clark County Sheriff’s Office and the Springfield Police Division are offering three locations for residents to drop off expired or unneeded medications.
+Area law enforcement agencies are offering three locations for residents to drop off expired or unneeded medications.
 For details, go to News and Events.

 Learn how to achieve a 50% reduction in waste going to the landfill by reducing and reusing your waste and recycling what’s left.
 You’ll also find information on managing hazardous waste and composting.

 Learn how to close the recycling loop by buying products made partly or entirely from recycled materials.

 Information for educators, including waste reduction grants.

 We may be able to help your business reduce and recycle and even save on disposal cost.

 The mission of this Keep America Beautiful organization is to engage Clark County Residents to take pride, ownership, and responsibility for enhancing their community's environment.
 Get involved.